 So what’s going on?
-Certainly some bad hormonal things go on when you combine heavy activity with heavy deficits for extended periods to low body fat levels (I’d note that various types of cylical dieting such as my own Ultimate Diet 2.0 and Martin Berkhan’s Intermittent Fasting approach seem to side-step at least some of this).
+Certainly some bad hormonal things go on when you combine heavy activity with heavy deficits for extended periods to low body fat levels (I’d note that various types of cyclical dieting such as my own Ultimate Diet 2.0 seem to side-step at least some of this).
 Thyroid levels drops, nervous system output drops, testosterone levels crater, cortisol goes through the roof.

 So you have a situation where a post-contest bodybuilder may be seeing just massive swings in water weight (which can appear like rapid fat gain) following the contest; especially when you consider the normal runaway hunger that tends to occur at that point.

 Between glycogen storage and simple cortisol mediated water retention, I can’t see any other reason to explain the observation.
 Even one day of overeating carbs can cause massive water retention (for example, shifts in water weight of 7-10 pounds over a day or two are not uncommon on cyclical diets) and I suspect that’s what is being observed.